 Reporter at the Columbia Missourian

 WHAT DO YOU DO AT THE MISSOURIAN?
-I am a reporter primarily working in education.
+I worked on the education beat through Fall 2014.

 WHAT KIND OF JOURNALISM KEEPS YOU GOING?
 The kind that makes me learn something about myself that I had no idea I needed to learn.
 The kind that humanizes a complex issue or makes me empathize with someone I couldn't be more different from.
 The kind that shows me how cruel, surprising, kind and perplexing people are.

 WHAT’S YOUR BACKGROUND?
 I grew up in Columbia though spent the last eight years in Minnesota (yes, it is as cold as you imagine) where I attended Carleton College.
 After graduation, I worked in Minneapolis for four years, primarily as the Marketing & PR Coordinator at Children’s Theatre Company, the largest and only Tony Award-winning theater for youth in the country.

 I loved my time at CTC and immersed myself in the arts scene in Minneapolis (I'm a big theater goer) but realized I wanted to be on the "other" side of the stories I was pitching, getting a chance to more broadly cover my community.

 WHAT DO YOU LOVE ABOUT COLUMBIA?
 I think Columbia has a great energy.
 This energy is certainly aided by Mizzou and the other colleges in town but generally speaking, I think Columbia is a place where interesting, humble people do compelling things.
 I think the sense of ownership and neighborliness in this town is strong.
 I love seeing movies at Ragtag, biking and running on the trail and enjoying craft beer in town.